Seattle teachers reach tentative contract deal, avert strike

 “We are excited to share that the Seattle Education Association and district have reached a tentative contract agreement,” the announcement read.
 “School will begin on Wed., Sept.
 5 for 1st through 12 grade students and Mon., Sept.
 10 for kindergarten students.”

-The district did not provide a copy of the agreement but listed some details of what it includes, including “a competitive pay schedule that will not only honor the work of our current educators, but help us attract and retain new professionals.”
-The deal also would increase the number of counselors in secondary schools and nurses, while expanding school-based racial equity teams and health-care benefits for substitute teachers.
+The district did not provide a copy of the agreement but listed some of its details, including “a competitive pay schedule that will not only honor the work of our current educators, but help us attract and retain new professionals.”
+The deal also would increase the number of counselors in secondary schools and nurses, while expanding school-based racial-equity teams and health-care benefits for substitute teachers.

 Most Read Local Stories